facebookresearch/hydra/website/docs/examples/config_file.md

     # this would result in an exception
     if cfg.bad_key:
         pass
-    # this would also result in an aception
+    # this would also result in an exception
     cfg.bad_key = True
 ```